-Amount Net change (excess of revenues and other financing sources over (under) expenditures and other financing uses) in fund balance - total governmental funds. \$ (49,945) The increase in net position reported for governmental activities in the Statement of Activities is different because: Governmental funds report capital outlays as expenditures.
+Amount Net change (excess of revenues and other financing sources over (under) expenditures and other financing uses) in fund balance - total governmental funds. \$ (18,693) The increase in net position reported for governmental activities in the Statement of Activities is different because: Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Add: expenditures for capital assets 84,223 Less: current year depreciation (82,270) Less: proceeds from issuance of debt 1,953 Repayments on long-term liabilities are reported as expenditures in the governmental fund statements but such repayments reduce liabilities in the Statement of Net Position and are eliminated in the Statement of Activities.
-Add: principal paid on notes payable 5,597 Add: principal paid on bonds 275,000 Less: (increase) decrease in compensated absences (4,861) Amortization of deferred charges is not recognized in the governmental fund statements but is reported as an expense in the Statement of Activities.
-Less: amortization of bond discount (339) The change in current accrued interest on long-term liabilities between the current and prior fiscal year is reported in the Statement of Activities but not in the fund financial statements.
-4.070 Add: payment of accrued bond interest payable 4,870 Increase in net position of governmental activities \$ 232,275
+Add: expenditures for capital assets Less: current year depreciation Less: proceeds from issuance of debt 348,799 (89,060) 259,739 Repayments on long-term liabilities are reported as expenditures in the governmental fund statements but such repayments reduce liabilities in the Statement of Net Position and are eliminated in the Statement of Activities.
+Add: principal paid on notes payable Less: (increase) decrease in compensated absences 3,030 Increase in net position of governmental activities \$ 244,076